-A fully depreciated asset is an accounting term, used to describe an asset which is worth the same as its salvage value.
-An asset can become fully depreciated in two cases:
+A fully depreciated asset is an accounting term used to describe an asset that is worth the same as its salvage value.
+An asset can become fully depreciated in two ways:

 - The asset expires its useful life

-- There is an impairment charge equal to the original cost of the asset.
+- There is an impairment charge equal to or greater than the asset’s remaining value

-If the asset’s accumulated depreciation is equivalent to the asset’s original cost, then it is classified as a fully depreciated asset.
-If an impairment charge is incurred, the asset is immediately fully depreciated.
+If the asset’s accumulated depreciation is equivalent to the asset’s original cost, then it is classified as fully depreciated.
+If an impairment charge equal to the asset’s cost is incurred, then the asset is immediately fully depreciated.

-Whenever a fully depreciated asset is no longer used by a company or is sold, the asset is removed from the company’s balance sheet.
+Whenever the asset is no longer used by a company or is sold, the asset is removed from the company’s balance sheet.

 Accounting for fully depreciated assets

 Since property, plant, and equipment (PP&E) and accumulated depreciation are balance sheet items, the full depreciation of an asset will affect the company’s balance sheet.
 At the same time, the income statement is impacted because that is where the depreciation expense is recorded.
 There are two cases for accounting reporting for fully depreciated assets: the fully depreciated asset is still in production use or it is disposed of.

 If the asset is still used in the company’s operations, the asset’s account and accumulated depreciation will still be reported on the company’s balance sheet.
 The reported asset’s value and accumulated depreciation will be equal, but no entry will be required until the asset is disposed of.
 On the income statement, the operating profit is likely to increase because the depreciation expense will no longer be recorded on the income statement.